deliasi/cse15l-lab-reports/LabReport3.md

         client waiting room.
 The building is close in, across the street DERRICKS-MacBook-Air:media alenooshhambarchian$

-In this example, we see 5 lines displayed before the line in which out key word is matched.
+In this example, we see 5 lines displayed before the line in which our key word is matched.

 ### Second Command Line Option (Grep -c)
 This command allows us to find the occurrences of patterns in our text files.
 A number is printed out